← Back to all foods

 How to eat kale

 Choose kale with firm, deeply colored leaves and no yellowing.
+If you are new to kale, lacinato often feels a little more approachable than curly kale.
 Store unwashed in a plastic bag in the refrigerator for up to 5-7 days.
-Frozen kale is pre-washed and convenient for smoothies and cooked dishes.
+Frozen kale is pre-washed and especially useful for soups, sautes, and smoothies.

 FAQ